Lebo-Madikane/system-engineering-devops/shell-variables-expansions/README.md

 1 - A bash script that prints all files and folders using wildcards.

 2 - A bash script that prints the home directory of the current user.

+3 - A bash script that performs calculations by adding two numbers.